JoshuaRZC/ais-clustering/README.md

     - `SpecialManoeuvre`: 0 = not available = default 1 = not engaged in special maneuver, 2 = engaged in special maneuver (i.e. regional passing arrangement on Inland Waterway).
     - `toa`: Time of emission.
     - `DiffToa`: Difference in time with previous emission.

+## 3 Methodology

+Our project follows a three-stage pipeline to analyze AIS transponder behaviors and identify constructor-specific signatures:

+1. **Data Preprocessing**
+   - Loaded and merged 720 AIS CSV files (with quality control to remove outliers).
+   - Computed additional features such as *ChangeCourse* and filtered irrelevant attributes.
+2. **Signature Extraction**
+   - Derived unique constructor signatures from transmission patterns:
+     - **Synchronization Errors**: deviation between assigned and actual slots.
+     - **Regularity of Messages**: comparison of emission intervals against IMO standards.
+     - **STO & Slot Sampling**: statistical characterization of sampling behaviors.
+     - **Channel Preference**: alternation patterns between channels.
+   - Aggregated these into a feature matrix representing each ship’s transponder behavior.
+3. **Clustering and Evaluation**
+   - Standardized features with Z-score normalization and confirmed low correlation among signatures.
+   - Applied **K-Means** for unsupervised clustering on complete data.
+   - Used **KNN** to classify ships with missing signatures based on partial data.
+   - Combined results to assign each ship to a constructor cluster and evaluated via correlation heatmaps.